 Our clinic staff is highly trained in dermatology.
 They are an integral part of our practice and provide patients with the best possible care and support.
 Patients will often be seen by both a medical assistant and a provider.
 Our medical assistants are trained to assist in procedures, see emergency patients, they are available for phone consults and have a vast knowledge of dermatologic conditions and therefore are a huge asset to the clinic.
-Our receptionist's Chris and Lauren as well as our medical assistants Jessica, Bronte, Tiffany, Yuni, Jennifer and Veronica are all here to help.
+Our receptionists Chris and Lauren as well as our medical assistants Jessica, Bronte, Yuni, Jennifer, Hannah, and Tina are all here to help.

 Chris has worked with Dr. Rich and Amy Simpson since August 2012 as the receptionist.
 When not working, Chris spends time with his beautiful wife Amber and two kids Tegan and Adric.
 They all keep busy working on their house, playing video games, gardening, and crafting.
 Chris has received his Bachelor of Science from Western Oregon University, and has been licensed as an elementary school teacher K-5.
 His dream is to curate a video game museum while creating large art pieces.
 His favorite medium is steel, anything from the smallest diameter wire to large sheets of steel.